sinch/ruby-two-factor-auth/README-part-2.md

         }
     }

-You'll notice the in `onPostExecute`, you start the next activity.
+You'll notice in `onPostExecute`, you start the next activity.
 Go ahead on create that activity, **VerifyCodeActivity**.
-Once the user receives the text message with the one time code, they will enter the code here.
+Once the user receives the text message with the one-time code, her or she will enter the code here.
 The view is very similar to **GetCodeActivity**:

     <EditText
         android:layout_width="match_parent"